elasticio/api-docs/source/includes/_contracts.md

 #### Authorization

-Client has to be a member of a Contract.
+A client has to be a member of the Contract's scope.

-## Get a list of members of Contract
+## Get a list of members of the Contract's scope

 > Example Request: